w3c/wai-tutorials/source/page-structure/labels.html.erb.md

 - The Education and Outreach Working Group (<a href="https://www.w3.org/WAI/EO/">EOWG</a>)
 support: Developed with support from the <a href="https://www.w3.org/WAI/ACT/">WAI-ACT project</a>, co-funded by the <strong>European Commission <abbr title="Information Society Technologies">IST</abbr> Programme</strong>.
 ---
-Assistive technologies use a generic name (for example “navigation” or “complementary”) for page regions that don’t have a label set explicitly.
-If the default label (for example, `main`) is sufficient to describe a region, no specific label is needed.
+Assistive technologies use a generic label for page regions that don’t have a label set explicitly.
+If this generic label (for example “main”) is sufficient to describe a region, no specific label is needed.

-Using clear labels on page regions is most important if multiple regions of the same type are present on a single page.
+Using clear labels on page regions is most important if multiple regions of the same type are present on a single page, for example, “navigation” or “complementary”.
 The labels allow users of assistive technologies find regions more efficiently.

 ## Using `aria-labelledby`
 {:.ap}